urvishp13/Little-Search-Engine/README.md

 store them in a Hash Table.
 Each word is associated with the documents it occurred in and the number of times it occurred in those documents.
-An additional feature of this project is to provide the COMBINED top five documents two user-inputted words occur in; if both words occur in a document, the number of times they occur is not combined.
+An additional feature of this project is to provide the COMBINED top five documents two user-inputted words occur in among the documents used; if both words occur in a document, the number of times they occur is not combined.
 The focus of this project was Hash Tables.